 Student's Activity Semester/Year Status

-Formula A

 Example A

 Admitted and earned course credit

-at a community college Fall 2000 Active
+at a community college Fall 2001 Active

-Continued at a community college Spring 2001 Active
+Continued at a community college Spring 2002 Active

-Fall 2001
+Fall 2002

-Transferred to a university Spring 2002 Student enrolled under 2000-200
+Transferred to a university Spring 2003 Student enrolled under 2001-200

 or any subsequent catalog.

 Example B

 Admitted and earned course credit

 at a community college Fall 1997 Active

 Enrolled but earned all "Ws" or "Es" Spring 1998 Inactive

 Enrolled in audit courses only Fall 1998 Inactive

 Nonattendance Spring 1999 Inactive

 Transferred to a university Fall 1999 Student enrolled under 1999-200

-······································ or any subsequent catalog.
+or any subsequent catalog.

 Example C

-Admitted and earned course credit F 11 1000 A
+Admitted and earned course credit

 at a community college Fall 1999 Active

 Nonattendance Spring 2000 Inactive

 Fall 2000

 Spring 2001

-Readmitted and earned course credit E 11 2001
+Readmitted and earned course credit

 at a community college Fall 2001 Active

-Transferred to a university Spring 2002 Student enrolled under 2001-2002 or any subsequent catalog.
+Transferred to a university Spring 2002 Student enrolled under 2001-200

-Example D or any sussequence earnog.

-Admitted and earned course credit E 11 1000 A

-at a community college Fall 1998 Active

-Nonattendance Spring 1999 Inactive

-Readmitted and earned course credit 0 1000

-at a community college Summer 1999 Active

-Nonattendance Fall 1999 Inactive

-Spring 2000

-Transferred to a university Fall 2000 Student enrolled under 1998-1999

 or any subsequent catalog.

+Example D

+Admitted and earned course credit

+at a community college Fall 2000 Active

+Nonattendance Spring 2001 Inactive

+Readmitted and earned course credit r c

+at a community college Summer 2001 Active

+Nonattendance Fall 2001 Inactive

+Spring 2002

+Transferred to a university Fall 2002 Student enrolled under 2000-200

+or any subsequent catalog.

 Example E

 Admitted and earned course credit

 at a community college Summer 1998 Active

 Continued at a community college Fall 1998 Active

-Spring 1999
+, , Spring 1999

 Nonattendance Fall 1999 Inactive

 Readmitted and earned course credit

 at a community college Spring 2000 Active

 Transferred to a university Summer 2000 Student enrolled under 1998-199

-2 or any subsequent catalog.
+• or any subsequent catalog.